 Also, if you opt for SVOD business model, keep in mind that SVOD content is successful when tailored to a niche group and released on a regular basis.
 And the type of content that works best with this money-making OTT revenue model includes sports tournaments and entertainment content — mostly movies and series.

-Experts in SVOD-based monetization, we’re here to enable solid revenue streams for your OTT solution.
+Experts in video monetization, we’re here to enable solid revenue streams for your OTT platform.
 Contact us now to get a no-obligation estimate.

 Transaction-based business model

 Ideal for small businesses, TVOD business model presupposes instant payments and as a result immediate income that can be used for further business development.
 However, there’s also a flip side: although immediate, this revenue stream may not be consistent enough.

 But if your business revolves around live broadcast of music festivals, sports matches, or film debuts, TVOD is the best way to deliver ad-free experiences for viewers.